 We feel that the Pix4Dmapper Pro is streets ahead of its competitors when it comes to ease of use, being more intuitive for the less technically-minded.
 With excellent customer support based in Switzerland – the company run workshops, offer direct support and also have a ‘Knowledge Base’ if you’re willing to train yourself – you’re less likely to encounter any teething problems should you use Pix4D for your surveying needs.

 This software has proved useful for a range of industries, with drones helping to estimate rockfall danger after landslides, inspect the UK’s tallest tower and help with large-scale industrial surveying, among other uses.
 The software has allowed organisations to do all this precisely, without putting a single worker at risk, a benefit which could have major implications for the future in terms of how we work.

 Verdict: Simply the best option for all your aerial surveying needs, Pix4Dmapper Pro will prove handy for surveying and mapping in a wide range of industries.
 It’s easy to pick up and start using straight away, but if you’re in any doubt you can learn more at our special workshop!

-At Coptrz, we provide commercial drones for clients across a range of industries, for a variety of purposes.
-In October and November of this year, we will be hosting the first ever Pix4D Workshop in the UK.
-To hear more about this premier mapping software, and to learn more about how it could help you, book your place on our workshop today by calling 01709 599 458.
+At COPTRZ, we provide commercial drones for clients across a range of industries, for a variety of purposes.
+In March 2018, we will be hosting a 1 day Pix4D Workshop in the UK.
+To hear more about this premier mapping software, and to learn more about how it could help you, book your place on our workshop today by calling the COPTRZ team on 0330 111 7177